DRLEdition19/profork-OFICIAL/README.md

 Issues that **existed long before add-ons** are now **conveniently blamed on third-party modifications.**

 👉 **Batocera’s focus on retro gaming is understandable, and maintaining that vision is their choice.**
-**However, restricting third-party add-ons that enhance the retro gaming experience is not in the spirit of open-source.**
+**However, denouncing third-party add-ons that enhance the retro gaming experience is not in the spirit of open-source.**
 **True open-source projects allow the community to expand functionality—without arbitrary limitations.**

 💡 **If you experience an issue, consider testing on a clean Batocera install.
 If the issue persists, it is likely unrelated to add-ons.**